-- It offers several 4+1 Master’s programs, meaning that students complete a Bachelor’s degree in four years and then a Master’s in one year.
+- Along with that it offers several 4+1 Master’s programs, meaning that students complete a Bachelor’s degree in four years and then a Master’s in one year.
 (Most Master’s programs are two years.)

-- All freshman take a Tulane InterDisciplinary Experience Seminar, or TIDES course, which is capped at 15 students.
-TIDES courses are offered on a variety of topics, each of which combines five or more different majors, thereby exposing students to a number of fields.
-Most of the courses involve off-campus field trips that help students get acclimated to their new environment and become familiar with their surroundings.
+- All freshman take a Tulane InterDisciplinary Experience Seminar, or TIDES course, which caps at 15 students.
+TIDES courses offer on a variety of topics, each of which combines five or more different majors, thereby exposing students to a number of fields.
+Most of the courses involve off-campus field trips that help students acclimate to their new environment and become familiar with their surroundings.

 - Tulane is a medium-sized university with Division I sports.
 Most schools with DI sports are large or very large.
-Students get free tickets to every sporting event, including football games, which are played at the New Orleans Superdome.
+Students get free tickets to every sporting event, including football games, which they play at the New Orleans Superdome.
 (However, the university is building an on-campus football stadium, which will open in the Fall of 2014.

 - “Fridays at the Quad” is a weekly event with free food and live music.